DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 | <a name="SIP2"></a>**SIP2** | **METS Profile** <br/> `mets/@PROFILE` | The value is set to "https://earksip.dilcis.eu/profile/E-ARK-SIP.xml". | **1..1** <br/> MUST |

-**Example:** METS root element example with values from E-ARK-SIP as well as CSIP.
+**Example:** METS root element example with values from E-ARK-SIP as well as CS IP.

 ```xml
 <mets:mets